ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 ```

 ## Feature Extraction
-After the image preprocessed, the pre-trained VGG16 model is used to extract high-dimensional feature vectors (embeddings) from images.
+After the image preprocessed, we use a pre-trained VGG16 model (without the top classification layer) to extract 4096-dimensional feature vectors from the preprocessed images.
+These embeddings capture high-level features essential for similarity comparisons.

 Feature Storage